UIC-CCTS-BSC/bscContentHelpers/README.md

 ```

 In the format file, create a function that defines the format.
 In most
-cases, this function will base RMarkdown format with some custom
+cases, this function will base R Markdown format with some custom
 options.

 ``` r